uleroboticsgroup/DOROTHEA/README.md

 * And after running the script, a directory named `nfcaps` should appear containing the outputs of the script.

 ## License
-This framework is released under the [MIT License](LICENSE).
+This framework is released under the [LGPL-3.0](LICENSE).
 Feel free to use, modify, and distribute it in accordance with the terms of the license.